MSF says Trump's refugee ban puts Syrian lives at risk

 “Every day our teams on the ground see people desperately seeking safety at closed borders and in war zones from which they cannot flee,” he said.

-The U.N. refugee agency UNHCR says 4.9 million Syrians are refugees in neighboring countries, while almost a million have fled to Europe, and more than 6 million are displaced within their own country.
+The U.N. refugee agency UNHCR says 4.9 million Syrians are refugees in neighbouring countries, while almost a million have fled to Europe, and more than 6 million are displaced within their own country.

 During the election campaign, Trump decried former President Barack Obama's decision to increase the number of Syrian refugees admitted to the United States over fears that some fleeing the country's civil war might carry out attacks.

-Some 25,000 refugees were resettled in the United States between October and year-end under UNHCR's program for the most vulnerable, UNHCR said on Friday.
+Some 25,000 refugees were resettled in the United States between October and year-end under UNHCR's programme for the most vulnerable, UNHCR said on Friday. [nL5N1FH39C]

 Trump's administration has banned entry of refugees and people from seven Muslim-majority countries, drawing criticism even from some prominent Republicans and protests that drew tens of thousands in major American cities.